 For optimal flavor use within 3 months.

-For more delicious seasoning blends be sure to try our:
+For more delicious homemade seasoning blends be sure to try our:

 - Greek Seasoning